WHAT TO DO IN PIRAN IN 1 DAY

 TARTINI CENTRAL SQUARE

-Also, make sure to visit Market Square.
-It was named after violinist and composer Giuseppe Tartini, and his statue – made in 1896 – is in the middle of the square.
+Also, make sure to visit the market square of Piran: Tartini Central Square.
+It was named after violinist and composer Giuseppe Tartini.
+You will find his statue – made in 1896 – is in the middle of the square.

-It is one of the prettiest I have seen lately because of the cute, pastel-colored buildings worldwide and the many cafes.
+It is one of the prettiest market squares I have seen lately because of the cute, pastel-colored buildings worldwide and the many cafes.

 Not the highlight of a day in Piran, but still worth a visit is the old harbor, which lies next to the market square.